Who is eligible for the cardiac CT course?

 Is the course recognised for CPD?

 Attendance to the full 6-days of the course is recognised for 46 CPD credits by the Royal College of Radiologists in accordance with their guidelines and this should be recognised by any accredited national or international body.
 You can check further about RCR guidance on this link.

 Can I apply for CBCCT exam after the course?

 After completing the course and 25 live cases, you would be able to apply for SCCT Level 2 certification in cardiac CT.
 For CBCCT exam, there are some other criteria also which you find on their website http://www.cccvi.org/cbcct/content_574.cfm?navID=89.
-It your responsibility to meet these eligibility criteria.
+It is your responsibility to meet these eligibility criteria.

 How can I find out more information about the course?